doctorfree/nvim-lazyman/README.md

 switch between Neovim configurations.

-If you wish to use this repository in conjunction with a setup utilizing the `NVIM_APPNAME` feature then the installation process can be performed by:
+If you wish to use this repository in conjunction with a setup utilizing the `NVIM_APPNAME` feature then the manual installation process can be performed by:

 - Backup any pre-existing `nvim-lazyman` config folder